aurorascharff/next14-message-box/STEPS.md

 ## Replace with submitButton

-(SubmitButton + MessageBox)

-- Reuse this logic
-- Extract button to submitbutton with useformstatus and spinner
+- Let's talk about the reusability, what if I want this same pattern other places in my app.
+IsPending is nice, not resuable.
+Maybe I'm not even using useActionState.
+Extract this logic to a submitButton component.
+Cut and paste the button, leave SubmitButton.
+"Send".
+- Paste as ui/SubmitButton.
+- Somehow get the pending value from somewhere else.
+Another react 19 hook: useFormStatus.
+Returns the data, pending, action, method.
+All comes from the parent form, using it as a provider.
+Use pending in the submitButton.
+- Add "use client" to use this hook for client side interactivity
+- If its pending, return a styled div with a spinner and the children, otherwise children.
-- Say you can generalize this better, extend button element
+- You can generalize more and extend the button element, and add a additional loading prop for triggering it in multiple ways.
+- Test the button.
+Spinning.
+The real key: thrown into any component, even server component.
+Add to MessageBox.
-- Add new button to the rsc-header and code the server action, inline server action: "use server", slow, delete, revalidate
+- New form with action, resetMessages, inline server action for efficiency: "use server", slow, deleteMany, revalidate

-Completely composable and standardized SubmitButton for our application.
+- Handling its own pending state even from the server, button is completely composable.
 Pretty amazing.
 Power of RSC.

 ## Optimistic update

-- Stash current code
+- One more thing to show.
+Stash current code, switch branch
-- Switch branch
-- Show code for messagebox and messages
-- Show messageInput and explain how it works, action fallback
+- I have been progressively enhancing it further.
+I added a "messages",  getting the messages from the server.
+- Client component, use react 19 useOptimistic.
+Takes in a state to show action is pending, and an update function, defining how to do the optimistic update.
+In this case, adding isSending:true to the optimistic messages.
+- Returns optimistic messages, and a function to trigger it.
+Passing this to the MessageInput.
+- Added another progressive enhancement with an onSubmit, leaving the previous action as a fallback.
+So if the form is hydrated by js, we will trigger the optimistic update.
+In onsubmit, trigger the optimistic update, reset form maintain default value.
+- Now when I use this, add "optimistic", im getting optimistic update, displaying sending while the action is pending.
+This is the client state, as the server returns with the "truth" it will throw away the client state and settle to the server state.
-- Send multiple messages slowly, then many until it fails
+- Send multiple messages, then many until it fails.
+Whatever doesn't exist on the server is removed because it's only temporary client state that doesn't exist on the server.

-Notes: Can even enhance this further with optimistic updates.
-This still works without js.
-Adding an onSubmit for client-side js only functionality, use a state with defaultvalue maintain the progressive enhancement.
+## Bottom line

-Of course, depending on your app you can decide how to implement forms and whether you still want your react-hook form or formik or whatnot, but by using the the more primitive features of the web together with React 19 and React Server Components, we can make our forms very robust and while maintaining a great user experience.
-And there is alot more to come from these.
-They will be primitives for libraries simpliying things for developers, focus on building apps.
+Of course, depending on your app you can decide how to implement forms and whether you still want your react-hook form and whatnot, but by using the the more primitive features of the web together with React 19 and React Server Components, we can make our forms very robust and while maintaining a great user experience.
+And there is a lot more to come from these.
+They will be primitives for libraries simplifying things for developers, focus on building apps.

+## (Conclusion)

 That's it for this demo, the code is pinned on my GitHub and the optimistic update is on a branch, and follow me on Twitter if you are interested in more rsc content.
 Thanks for listening and thanks React Universe Conf!